Shikihide stable

-Shikihide-oyakata was in poor health for much of 2020, and his wife in her role as okamisan took an increasing role in running the stable, even overseeing training.
+Shikihide was in poor health for much of 2020, and his wife in her role as took an increasing role in running the stable, even overseeing training.
 Half the stable's wrestlers ran away in early August 2020, complaining about her strict behavior and invasions of their privacy.
 They were persuaded to return, and although no violence was involved the Sumo Association's compliance committee is continuing to investigate and interview the wrestlers involved.

-In April 2025, the stable's 33 year-old jonidan-ranked wrestler Wakatozakura died from necrotizing fasciitis (flesh-eating disease), the first active wrestler to die since April 2021.
+In April 2025, the stable's 33 year-old -ranked wrestler Wakatozakura died from necrotizing fasciitis (flesh-eating disease), the first active wrestler to die since April 2021.